Lapidary Partners

 Julia, Mamy, or Sitraka (?)

-AWIMA was founded in 2015 in response to calls in Africa Mining Vision (2009) - in particular to help address the widely acknowledged need to engender women's inclusion in Africa's mining industry.
-In particular, AWIMA works to address longstanding challenges such as women's under-representation in the industry, and the extent to which women have often received proportionally less economic benefits whilst bearing a large portion of adverse effects from mining.
-AWIMA invests in training, capacity building around sustainable mining practices, and advocacy in their efforts to empower women in the extractives sector, and enhance their economic participation.
+AWIM was founded in 2015 in response to calls in Africa Mining Vision (2009): in particular to engender women's inclusion in Africa's mining industry.
+AWIM works to address women's under-representation in the industry.
+AWIM invests in training, capacity building around sustainable mining practices, and advocacy in their efforts to empower women in the extractives sector, and enhance their economic participation.